kaczla/list-apps/README.md

   - Tags: shell script, fun
 - pls [🛈](https://github.com/dhruvkb/pls)
   - pls is a pretty and powerful ls.
 It works in a similar way to ls, but it adds many more developer-friendly features, such as node filters, file sorting based on attributes, a details view, and more. pls is a simple tool for looking at the contents of directories and not a complete replacement for ls.
-  - Tags: command line
+  - Tags: command line, file listing, command line: ls
 - procs [🛈](https://github.com/dalance/procs)
   - procs is a replacement for ps written in Rust.
-  - Tags: Rust, command line, monitoring tool, monitoring, command line: ps
+  - Tags: command line, monitoring tool, monitoring, command line: ps, source: Rust
 - projectM [🛈](https://github.com/projectM-visualizer/projectm)
   - projectM - The most advanced open-source music visualizer
   - Tags: audio, visualizer
 - PuDB [🛈](https://github.com/inducer/pudb)
   - PuDB: a console-based visual debugger for Python.
-  - Tags: Python, debugger, debugging, command line
+  - Tags: debugger, debugging, command line, source: Python
 - Puff [🛈](https://github.com/hansonkd/puff)
   - Puff is a 'deep stack' for Python that tries to minimize the barrier between Python and Rust.
 It gives Rust its own layer so that developers can build tools in Rust that work together without having to re-enter Python.
 Puff allows developers to build runtimes using standard CPython and extend them with Rust.
-  - Tags: Rust, Python
+  - Tags: source: Rust, source: Python
 - PyGWalker [🛈](https://github.com/Kanaries/pygwalker)
   - PyGWalker: A Python Library for Exploratory Data Analysis with Visualization.
 Turn your pandas dataframe into a Tableau-style User Interface for visual analysis.
-  - Tags: Python, library, Jupyter, visualization
+  - Tags: library, Jupyter, visualization, source: Python
 - q [🛈](https://github.com/harelba/q)
   - q - Run SQL directly on delimited files and multi-file sqlite databases
   - Tags: command line, database, sqlite, SQL